codelovesme/euglena.cli/README.md

 # euglena.cli
 Command Line Interface to create and manage euglena projects as simple as possible

-Supported project types : Nodejs , Angular, Euglena Organelle
+Supported project types : Nodejs , Angular,React, Euglena Organelle

 To install the cli